 See also the UNESCO Creative Cities Mission Statement (pdf).

 The Literature web

-Icelandic Literature web is a website run by Reykjavík City Library, containing information about contemporary Icelandic authors and their work.
+The web Icelandic Literature, which is part of this website, is run by the Reykjavík City Library.
+It contains information about contemporary Icelandic authors and their work.
 It was launched in 2000 and has been steadily growing since then, now counting more than 100 fiction writers in all genres.
 Here you can find information about writers of poetry and prose; novel- and short story writers, authors of children's books and playwrights.
 You can read articles by Icelandic critics about each author, personal essays from the authors written for the web, biographical information and bibliography with lists of original and translated work, as well as excerpts from some published works.